sigasi/sigasi_insights/content/opinion/jan/academic-frustration.md

 bannerad: true
 ---

-In my <a href="/opinion/jan/synthesis-was-my-first-love.html">previous blog post</a>, I told you that back in 1990 I got pretty excited about my first experiments with Synopsys Design Compiler.
+In my [previous blog post]({{< ref "synthesis-was-my-first-love" >}}), I told you that back in 1990 I got pretty excited about my first experiments with Synopsys Design Compiler.

 To understand my excitement better, let me explain where I was coming from.